10 Signs of Chemical Submission and How to Protect Your Safety at Night

 Training teams, planning an alert protocol, identifying a secure space, working with local associations, informing the public, offering prevention tools, and facilitating emergency calls are concrete measures to enhance safety.

-A responsible approach relies on several levels: awareness, clear display of useful numbers, staff training, drink protection measures, reporting procedures, and partnerships with prevention stakeholders.
+A responsible approach relies on several levels: awareness, clear posting of useful numbers, staff training, drink protection devices, reporting procedures, and partnerships with prevention actors.

 AMA Prévention supports organizers and professionals

-AMA Prévention offers prevention solutions tailored to events, venues, businesses, and communities: awareness, drink protection tools, screening tests, support, and quotes for professional needs.
+AMA Prévention offers prevention solutions adapted to events, venues, businesses, and communities: awareness, drink protection tools, screening tests, support, and quotes for professional needs.

 These tools never replace human vigilance, team training, calling emergency services, or medical care.
-They must be part of a comprehensive prevention approach against chemical submission.
+They must be part of a comprehensive approach to preventing chemical submission.

 FAQ: signs and response in case of chemical submission